scimad/scimad.github.io/_posts/2020-05-31-kinematics-of-special-relativity.markdown

 ---
 # Kinematics of Special Relativity

 The transformation of coordinates in two intertial frames of reference in accordance to the postulates of special relativity is called the Lorentz transformation.
-The laws of physics must be developed from these postulates and hence must follow the Lorentz transformation equation.
+The relativistic laws of physics must be developed from these postulates and hence must follow the Lorentz transformation equations.

-As a convention, let us introduce few terms to distinguish the frames of reference. _Proper frame_ represents a moving frame of reference generelly in which an experiment or measurement is carried out whereas _lab frame_ means generally our frame of reference in which the other frame of reference is moving.
+As a convention, let us introduce few terms to distinguish the frames of reference. _Proper frame_ represents a frame of reference generally in which an experiment or measurement is carried out whereas _lab frame_ means generally our frame of reference in which the other frame of reference (i.e. the proper frame) is moving.
 Lab frame of reference is often denoted by X-Y coordinates and the proper frame or rest frame is denoted by X'-Y' coordinates and is also called dashed system sometimes.

 ## Relativistic transformation of velocities